CodeToCommunicate/CoCoLessons/README.md

 [![CC BY 4.0][cc-by-image]][cc-by]

-The content of this repository is available under the [Creative Commons Attribution 4.0 International License][cc-by] license with the exception of `assets / ideas-logo.png`.
+The content of this repository is available under the [Creative Commons Attribution 4.0 International License][cc-by].

 [cc-by]: http://creativecommons.org/licenses/by/4.0/
 [cc-by-image]: https://i.creativecommons.org/l/by/4.0/88x31.png